S10267643/FED_ASSIGNMENT_2/README.md

 ## Credits
 The game code is taken from this: https://github.com/LERUfic/Catch-The-Beat-Java- ☑️
 ### Media
-Images of the listings are taken from Google.
 ### Acknowledgements
 Various features of the MokeSell website have been inspired from Carousell. 👜 Logo design is generated from design.com